miguilimzero/filament-auto-panel/README.md

 # Filament Auto

 A plugin to construct your Filament Admin Panel resources, forms and views at execution time like magic.
-This package provide custom Resources and Relation Managers classes that mounts it table, create, view and edit pages at execution time by scanning the table structure.
+This package provide custom Resources and Relation Managers classes that mounts it table, create, view and edit pages at execution time by scanning the database table schema.

 > This package is intended for Admin Panels as a database navigator.
 If you feels you need a more customized resource, re-consider to not use this package.